Non-simple polyominoes of K\H{o}nig type and their canonical module: K o nig type property of closed path polyominoes

 We need to distinguish just two cases depending on the changes of direction in $\cP$, so we have the following two results.

 \begin{prop} Let $\cP:A_1,\dots,A_n$ be a closed path polyomino.
-Suppose that $\cP$ contains a configuration of four cells as in Figure \ref*{Figure: particular tetromino} (A), up to reflections or rotations of $\cP$ or up to relabelling of the cells of $\cP$.
-Then $I_{\cP}$ is of K\"onig type. \end{prop}
+Suppose that $\cP$ contains a configuration of four cells as in Figure \ref*{Figure: particular tetromino} (A), up to reflections or rotations of $\cP$ or up to relabeling of the cells of $\cP$.
+Then $I_{\cP}$ is of K\H{o}nig type. \end{prop}

-\begin{proof} We distinguish two cases depending on the position of $A_3$ with respect to $A_2$.\\ \textsl{Case I:} We assume that $A_3$ is at North of $A_2$.
+\begin{proof} We distinguish two cases depending on the position of $A_3$ with respect to $A_2$.